How to Find LGBTQ+ Community and Chosen Family | JED

-Finding Your People in the LGBTQIA+ Community
+Finding Your People in the LGBTQ+ Community

 By Amber Leventry

 Social connections are vital to mental and physical health.
 Having friends and people you can count on gives you a sense of belonging and comfort.
 To thrive in all areas of life, you need to feel like you’re part of a community.

-That’s especially true if you are a part of—or think you may have a place in—the LGBTQIA+ community.
+Research shows that LGBTQ+ young people are more likely than their peers to face bullying, suicide risk, and mental health concerns.
 Finding community is one of the best ways to nurture your mental health, because you are surrounding yourself with people who love you for you.
 These people advocate for you, encourage you to take care of yourself, and bring you happiness.
 They can also reduce harm from people who aren’t supportive.

 You may not be out to anyone or may be afraid to ask how to find these magical humans.
 Or maybe you’ve started looking but haven’t yet found your people.
-Here are some places to consider when you want to find your people within the LGBTQIA+ community.
+Here are some places to consider when you want to find your people within the LGBTQ+ community.

 Online Communities